-- 1. The Town may consider enacting a Historic Preservation Ordinance. - 2.
-The Town will work with the Concord Historical Society, the Jefferson County Historic Sites Preservation Commission, and the Wisconsin Historical Society to identify and preserve cultural historic resources. - 3.
-The Town may consider providing incentives to preserve old buildings - 4.
+- 3. The Town may consider providing incentives to preserve old buildings - 4.
 The Town may work with organizations established to aid in historic preservation to maintain and protect historic resources and to educate the public.
-These resources include the following: the Jefferson County Historic Sites Preservation Commission, the National Trust for Historic Preservation, the BARN AGAIN!
+These resources include the following: the Jefferson County Historic Sites Preservation Commission-Council, the National Trust for Historic Preservation, the BARN AGAIN!
 Program, the Wisconsin Barn Preservation Initiative, and the Wisconsin Historical Society (see 7.E.
 Historic Preservation Resources for more information). - 5.
-The Town could consider "place-based" economic development strategies where appropriate.
-These strategies build on the existing, unique assets that are found in rural areas, including natural and scenic amenities, cultural heritage and traditions, and distinctive historic structures (see section D, Appendix B).

-- 6. The Town will support the Concord Historical Society in its efforts to utilize the resources provided by the Wisconsin Council for Local History and the Wisconsin Department of Tourism and to develop a heritage tourism interest in Laura Ingalls Wilder. - 7.
+The Town could consider "-place based place-basedHeritage Tourism" economic development strategies where appropriate.
+These strategies build on the existing, unique assets that are found in rural areas, including natural and scenic amenities, cultural heritage and traditions, and distinctive historic structures (see section D, Appendix B). - 6.
+The Town will support the Concord Historical Society in its efforts to utilize the resources provided by the Wisconsin Council for Local History and the Wisconsin Department of Tourism and to develop a heritage tourism interest in local heritage families and the family of Laura Ingalls Wilder. - 7.
 The Town may consider working with the Jefferson County Parks Department to purchase land with the goal of preserving more local historic rural resources. - 8.
-The Town will support the Concord Historical Society in their efforts and desire to restore the Old Concord Center School's original features and to use the building as a local history museum.
+The Town will support the Concord Historical Society in their efforts and desire to restore the Old Concord Center One Room Schoolhouse's original features and to use the building as a local history museum.
 (This building is also referred to as the "old Town Hall.")